vavrines/FiniteMesh.jl/README.md

 using FiniteMesh
 cells, points = read_mesh("path-of-mesh-file")
 ```
-The resulted `points` are the coordinates of nodes, and `cells` provides the affiliation information of these points to cell IDs.
+The resulting `points` are the coordinates of nodes, and `cells` provides the affiliation information of these points to cell IDs.

 The connectivity calculator is provided with native Julia.
 The following information can be inferred from `cells` and `points`: